The Killer (1989 film): Remake

-Woo commented that after completing his film Manhunt he "probably will go back to Hollywood to make another action thriller.
-I'm going to make The Killer in an American version."
-Universal Studios is set to developing the film with a script written by Eran Creevy based on drafts by Josh Campbell and Matt Stuecken.
-Brian Helgeland has been hired for additional writing. actress Lupita Nyong'o has been cast for the lead role.
+Woo commented in 2015 that he would return to Hollywood after filming Manhunt (2017) in order to make an American adaptation of The Killer.
+Universal Pictures was announced to be developing the film with a script written by Eran Creevy based on drafts by Josh Campbell and Matt Stuecken, with additional contributions by Brian Helgeland.
+Actress Lupita Nyong'o had been cast for the lead role.
 Woo said that filming would begin in January 2019.
-About the decision of flip both the gender and race of the lead, Nyong'o said: “Listen, I did not see it coming, either.
-I mean, I knew of John Woo, but I hadn’t seen ‘The Killer.’
-So I received the script and read it without really looking at his work in great depth, which is typically how I approach these things.
-And I really liked the story, and his revised take on it."
-In November 2019, Woo told Deadline that Nyong’o has left the film due to another project and they have rewrote the script and it took so much time.
-In May 2022, it was announced that the film will be directed by Woo, produced by Universal Pictures and released exclusively on Peacock.
-In August 2022, Universal announced that Omar Sy will lead the film as the cop character.
+About the decision of flip both the gender and race of the lead, Nyong'o remarked that she "did not see it coming, either", stating that she had received, read and liked the script without having seen the original movie.
+However, Woo told Deadline in November 2019 that Nyong'o had left the film due to scheduling conflicts as a result of a script rewrite.
+In May 2022, it was announced that the film will be directed by Woo, produced by Universal and released exclusively on Peacock.
+In August 2022, Universal announced that Omar Sy would lead the film as the cop character.
+In March 2023, Nathalie Emmanuel was cast as the lead role.
+Woo returned to work on The Killer following a multi-month hiatus on shooting the film in Paris shoot due to the 2023 SAG-AFTRA strike.
+The film was released on August 23, 2024.